Self-hosted deployment

 LocalStackS3-compatible archive storage4566

-Docker Compose Profiles
+Docker Compose profiles

-Sagewai ships two compose files:
+Sagewai ships two compose files.

 Full infrastructure (docker-compose.yml)

-Starts all infrastructure and observability services.
-Used with make infra:
+Starts all infrastructure and observability services:

-make infra-core # Lightweight: Postgres + Redis only
+make infra-core # Postgres + Redis only

 Development stack (docker-compose.dev.yml)